gristlabs/grist-help/help/references-lookups.md

 <span class="screenshot-large">*![row-id](images/references-lookups/row-id.png)*</span>
 {: .screenshot-half }

-Let's take a look at the Registrants column of the Events table.
+Let's take a look at the Registrants column of the [Events](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/p/3) table.

 <span class="screenshot-large">*![lookup-records-id](images/references-lookups/lookup-records-id.png)*</span>

-The formula used here is `Attendees.lookupRecords(Event=$id)`.
+The formula used here is `All_Registrations.lookupRecords(Event=$id)`.
 We use the ID to find a match rather than a column because there is an existing reference connecting the two tables.

-Since Attendees.Event is a reference column pointing to an Event record in the Events table, then it actually stores the unique ID of this Event.
-So in a formula for Registrants, using the lookup we see here, we will find all Registrant records tied to the current Event.
+Since All_Registrations.Event is a reference column pointing to an Event record in the Events table, then it actually stores the unique ID of this Event.
+So in a formula for Registrants, using the lookup we see here, we will find all Registrant records tied to the selected Event.

 We use the existing reference, just in reverse - hence the name, Reverse Lookup.